Shanzid01/MAIS202-chlng/README.md

 Clicking the "Update Chart" button loads the given data and (if everything parses properly) refreshes the chart with the new data.

+Hovering over the bars on the chart will show details of the actual numeric figures represented by the bars.

 Alerts/messages explaining any error will be shown if a dataset fails to load properly at any stage.